 By mapping an object to another object, either an external system object or another internal managed object, you automatically tie the object life cycle and property settings to the other object.
-For more information, see Chapter 12, "Configuring Synchronization".
+See the chapter on Configuring Synchronization for details.

 C.1.6.3.
 Manipulating Managed Objects Programmatically